dc-js/dc.js/wiki/api.md

 #### .mouseZoomable([boolean])
 Set or get mouse zoom capability flag (default: false).
-When turned on the chart will be zoomable through mouse wheel and also becomes draggable.
-If range selector chart is also attached zooming and dragging will also update the range selection brush on associated range selector chart.
+When turned on the chart will be zoomable through mouse wheel .
+If range selector chart is also attached zooming will also update the range selection brush on associated range selector chart.

 #### .rangeChart([chart])
 Get or set the range selection chart associated with this instance.
-Setting the range selection chart using this function will automatically update its selection brush when the current chart zooms in or being dragged.
+Setting the range selection chart using this function will automatically update its selection brush when the current chart zooms in.
+In return the given range chart will also automatically attach this chart as its focus chart hence zoom in when range brush updates.
 See the [Nasdaq 100 Index](http://nickqizhu.github.com/dc.js/) example for this effect in action.

 ## <a name="pie-chart" href="#pie-chart">#</a> Pie Chart [Concrete] < [Color Chart](#color-chart) < [Base Chart](#base-chart)